In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 While Covid-19 is one such global incident, there are more risks to business travelers than meets the eye, putting travel managers and organizations in a more difficult position to ensure their safety.

-Therefore, it is important that travel managers ensure their employees going on business are aware of the various international corporate travel risks and how they can escape or tackle such situations.
+Therefore, it is important that travel managers conduct corporate travel risk assessment and ensure their employees are aware of the various international corporate travel risks and how they can escape or tackle such situations.

 Mentioned below are some of the international corporate travel risks your employees should be aware of: